yhli1016/Pmod/README.md

 Q: How can I define a meta-module that loads a collection of other modules?

 A: Define it as a void module and add all the modules to load as dependencies.

+Q: What if the default preset of environmental variables cannot meet my needs?
+   And how can I change the default behaviours of loading and unloading modules?

+A: Derive your own class from the base *Module* class and override appropriate methods.
+Then pass the derived class as the mod_class keyword argument to the *add_mod* function calls in modulefiles/setup.py.
+You are recommended to put the class definition files in the same place as setup.py.
+An example is given in examples/custom.